miokato/dotfiles/readme.md

 # Run the Windsurf setup script
 cd ~/dotfiles/windsurf
 ./setup.sh

+# Install Windsurf extensions
+cd ~/dotfiles
+./install_extensions_mac.sh
 ```

 The setup script will:
 1. Create the Windsurf config directory if it doesn't exist
 2. Copy the configuration files to `~/.config/windsurf/`
 3. Set appropriate file permissions

+The extensions script will install both VSCode and Windsurf extensions from the predefined lists.